 The main Symfony code repository receives thousands of issues reports per year.
-Some of those issues are so obvious or easy to understand, that Symfony Core developers can fix them without any other information.
-However, other issues are much harder to understand because developers can't easily reproduce them in their computers.
+Some of those issues are easy to understand and the Symfony Core developers can fix them without any other information.
+However, other issues are much harder to understand because developers can't reproduce them in their computers.
 That's when we'll ask you to create a "bug reproducer", which is the minimum amount of code needed to make the bug appear when executed.

 If you are reporting a bug related to some Symfony component used outside the Symfony framework, it's enough to share a small PHP script that when executed shows the bug:

 1 2 3 4 5 6 7 8 9 10 11 12 13

 // First, run "composer require symfony/validator" // Then, execute this file: require_once __DIR__.'/vendor/autoload.php'; use Symfony\Component\Validator\Constraints; $wrongUrl = 'http://example.com/exploit.html?<script>alert(1);</script>'; $urlValidator = new Constraints\UrlValidator(); $urlConstraint = new Constraints\Url(); // The URL is wrong, so var_dump() should display an error, but it displays // "null" instead because there is no context to build a validator violation var_dump($urlValidator->validate($wrongUrl, $urlConstraint));

 If the bug is related to the Symfony Framework or if it's too complex to create a PHP script, it's better to reproduce the bug by creating a new project.
 To do so: